 It must be stressed that the policies produced cannot block development that is already part of the Local Plan.
 What they can do is shape where that development will go and what it will look like.

 The parish council has lead on developing a neighbourhood plan since 2012, with support and hard work from various members of the community.
-The plan and additional supporting documentation is in the last stage of being prepared for submission to SODC and to an independent inspector.
-At that time the plan and updated supporting documents will be available on this page.
+The plan and additional supporting documentation have now been submitted to SODC and will then go to an independent inspector.
+The plan and updated supporting documents are available here:

 If approved, the plan will be put before the parish in a referendum and, if supported, will then be adopted by SODC.
 It will be reviewed two years after adoption, and then again at the five year point.
 Further information on progress and the referendum will appear in the Dorchester News and on this page nearer the time.